etternagame/etterna/README.md

-osu scoring system and gameplay in etterna
+osu scoring system and gameplay in etterna (only supports judge4 for now)

+judge 4 = od8

 do not use your old save file!